 Please see below for our guidance document for a return to restricted track and field competition in a Covid-19 secure setting (with new guidance for Cross Country added 18 September).
 This is written knowing that any step back to competition needs to be taken carefully and in full recognition of, and adherence to, government guidance that is in place at the time on Covid-19: we will update our guidance if and when necessary.

-- Click here to download the Return to Competition Guidance document in full (PDF 2.6MB) note: guidance updated 21 August / new track event zoning diagrams added 26 August.
+- Click here to download the Return to Restricted Track & Field Competition Guidance document (PDF 2.6MB) note: guidance updated 21 August / new track event zoning diagrams added 26 August.

 - Click here to read the UKA Licensing step by step guide (PDF 550kB), click here for instructional video or click here for direct link to the application website

 - Click here to download the Cross Country Return to Restricted Competition guidance document (PDF 555kB) published 18 September

 - Click here to download the Cross Country Covid-secure Environment guidance document (PDF 208kB) published 18 September

 - Click here to view a list of licensed track and field competitions in England